Past Peak: The Market for MOBs Is Slowing Down Amid Uncertainty

 The ACA repeal would not affect the private-pay sector, which is dominated by seniors housing facilities, but it would impact skilled nursing and specialty care facilities, which are funded primarily by Medicare and Medicaid, according to Robb Chapin, CEO of Bridge Seniors, a national investment firm focused on seniors housing.
 “For us it is business as usual, as it relates to impact of ACA and tax reform.
 We focus primarily on the private-pay healthcare sector, which is not affected by Medicare [and] Medicaid.”

-In a move that could have more significant repercussions for the industry, there is talk in Washington that Medicare money might be block-granted to states if a new healthcare bill is passed.
+In a move that could have more significant repercussions for the industry, there is talk in Washington that Medicaid money might be block-granted to states if a new healthcare bill is passed.
 Under the block grant structure, there is no guaranteed benefit amount for individual consumers, but rather a set per capita amount of funding given to each state.
 The block grant structure would essentially reduce Medicaid funding and thus the ability of older Americans to pay for their care.

 “A block grant type for healthcare will pose a challenge for skilled nursing,” says Weidler.
 Skilled nursing establishments receive significantly more Medicaid money than assisted living properties, she notes.
 In Florida, for instance, 40 percent of skilled nursing facilities are funded through private pay and 60 percent through Medicaid.
 Overall, funding for assisted living properties involves about 80 percent in private pay and 20 percent in Medicaid payments.